 • From the main menu, select Stop Com.
-[1]; all communication buffers are cleared and all pending messages to the monitoring service are canceled.
+[1]; all pending messages to the monitoring service are canceled.

 7.2: Zone Bypassing/Unbypassing

 When a zone is bypassed, its sensor is ignored by the system and does not generate an alarm when triggered.